hattiangadi/noseandthumb/content/blog/how-to-cook-biryani/index.md

 Marinating the meat - chilli powder/turmeric/salt, yoghurt, other spices, papaya (to tenderize meat), no marinade

 Curry: Fried onions w/ ginger/garlic, Tomatoes (cooked dark/dry to accentuate umami flavors or looser to add sourness and more "tomatoey" flavor).
-Yoghurt, Mawa, ground nuts, lentils.
+Yoghurt, Mawa, ground nuts, lentils, ground coconut, coconut milk.
 Spices: Green chillies (or not), malabar spices, turmeric, chilli powder, cumin, coriander

 Pre-cooking the meat with the curry - pre-sear, reverse sear, no sear.
 Slow cook, sous vide or use a pressure cooker.